wangziqi2013/wangziqi2013.github.io/_posts/2019-09-13-efficient-reg-renaming-and-recovery-for-hp-cpu.markdown

 The paper also introduces its baseline checkpointing design with a CAM-based mapping table.
 The mapping table has an entry for each physical register, which stores the logical register currently mapped to the physical register.
 Only a single control bit is needed per physical register, which indicates whether the physical register is currently active, i.e. whether the mapping is the current mapping to be used for source operand renaming.
+This bit serves as a "reference bit" of the physical register, the state of which encodes whether the physical register can possibly be used in a checkpoint.
+No explicit reference counter is maintained for physical registers.
+As in many other checkpoint based designs, a checkpoint buffer which is maintained as a circular FIFO queue provides storage for checkpointed renaming tables.
+Only the control bits are copies into the table when a checkpoint is taken.
+Each checkpoint is also associated with a reference coutner, which is incremented when an instruction is decoded, and decremented when instructions commit.
+A checkpoint commits when it is at the tail of the FIFO queue, and all instructions in the checkpoint are committed.